Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

     * List deleted secrets
     * Recover a deleted secret
     * Purge Deleted secret

+###  Additional Documentation
+For more extensive documentation on Azure Key Vault, see the [API reference documentation][azkeyvault_rest].

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.